wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 - If a character approaches the southeast corner behind the observation hut, two brackish trudges animate.
 Like the elk in area W11 and the boar in area W12, the trudges are initially hostile and attack.
 However, if a trudge is reduced to 20 hit points or fewer, it regains its senses and tries to flee.

+`encounter: 2: Brackish Trudge`

 ###### Murgaxor Manifests
  - [ ]
-- Murgaxor surrounds himself with six creatures (giant elk, giant scorpion, worg, ankheg, poisonous snake, brackish trudge) from which he's attempting to drain life using ritual stones.
+- If the players return to area W1, or attempt to leave the area entirely, they instead find Murgaxor - who has surrounded himself with six creatures (giant elk, giant scorpion, worg, ankheg, poisonous snake, brackish trudge) from which he's attempting to drain life using ritual stones.
 - **Murgaxor and the Ritual Stones**.
 Characters can attack Murgaxor and/or the five ritual stones circling him.
 Each stone is an 8-inch-long cylindrical opal covered with delicate golden runes.
 It has AC 18, 30 hit points, and immunity to poison and psychic damage.
 Reducing Murgaxor to 0 hit points or destroying all five ritual stones ends the life draining magic.
 - **Murgaxor’s Lair Actions**.
 On initiative count 20 (losing initiative ties), Murgaxor can take one of the following lair actions.
 	- **Summon Mephits**.
 Murgaxor summons two mud mephits that appear in unoccupied spaces within 15 feet of the ritual circle.
 The mephits obey Murgaxor’s commands, take their turns on initiative count 15 (losing initiative ties), and fight until destroyed.